Find the best exit path for the 4-in. dryer duct

 How to Mount a Vent Cap on Vinyl Siding

-There are two good ways to install a vent through vinyl siding.
+There are two good ways to install dryer vents through vinyl siding.
 The first is to install a vinyl surface mounting block (shown here) that fits over the existing siding.
 You may need to scribe and trim the edges to precisely fit your siding profile.
 Fasten the surface mounting block to the house with screws, but remember to drill slightly oversize holes through the vinyl to allow for siding movement.

 The second method is to remove a section of siding and install a special vinyl mounting block (not shown) against the sheathing.
 Cut the siding to fit around it.
 Both are available from vinyl siding dealers.